mirswamp/swamp-scarf-io/perl/README-HASHTOSCARF.md

 ### METHODS
 #### new(HANDLE [, ERRORLEVEL, PRETTYENABLE])
 This is a class method used to instatiate the writer.
-Handle is an object blessed into IO::Handle or one of its subclasses, or a reference to a string.
-If this parameter is not present, the module will write to standard output.
+Handle is an object blessed into IO::Handle or one of its subclasses, or a string to a file path.
 Errorlevel is 0, 1, or 2 and sets the error level of the writer (default 2).
 Prettyenable will enable or disable pretty printing of output with a true or false value respectively (default true).

 #### getWriter
 Returns the XML::Writer used for writing.